 And so, as 2010 was drawing to a close, Gene and I sold our home in Pennsylvania and set out to gather experiences–outside of our experiences–on a road trip across the United States.
 We traveled down the eastern seaboard, across the south, up through the mountain states, and out to the west coast.
 From Washington state, we made our way down the Oregon coast and then headed back east via a route that took us through California, Nevada, Utah, Arizona, New Mexico, Texas, Oklahoma, Tennessee and the Carolinas.

-All totaled, over these last five years, we’ve wayfared our way through 27 states.
+All totaled, over the ensuing years, we wayfared our way through 30 states.
 I also took one “side trip” to the island of O’ahu.

 We’ve risked much but have gained much.
 Along the way, we’ve also had a good many surprise encounters with wild animals, many of which we found in new and unanticipated habitats.
 Our companions: grizzlies, black bears, wolves, coyotes, bighorn sheep, prairie dogs, pronghorns, mountain goats, alligators, lizards, sundry insects, condors, bald eagles, egrets, herons, pelicans, hawks, falcons, elk, bison, creatures of the sea, even a band of beggin’ burros.